Most recent update 21 October 2020.

 Planning and Building Standards help desk

 Pre-application advice service

-Please note that site visits will only be undertaken if considered essential for our understanding of the site context.
-If not considered essential, a site visit may be declined.
-It is therefore important that sufficient information is submitted to allow us to make that assessment.
+Site visits are only undertaken if considered essential for our understanding of the site context.
+It's important that you submit sufficient information to let make that assessment.

 As our offices are closed, we can’t process paper applications or accept payments by phone.